shivsgkashyap/ai-image-generator/README.md

 👉 Powerful app built with React and the new features of Next.js 13
 👉 TypeScript to reduce the overall number of Bugs and Errors
 👉 Fully responsive site with Tailwind CSS
-👉 Used the DALL·E 2.0 API to generate Art with input prompts
+👉 Used the DALL·E 2.0 API to generate art with input prompts
-👉 Used the ChatGPT API to create suggestion prompt's for your AI Art
+👉 Used the ChatGPT API to create suggestion prompt's for AI Art
 👉 Set up & Deployed Microsoft Azure Functions to the cloud
-👉 How to upload/download images to & from Microsoft Azure Blob Storage securely!
+👉 Upload/download images to & from Microsoft Azure Blob Storage securely
 👉 Created API endpoints in Next.js 13.3 app to securely manage requests
 👉 Leveraged the power of Server components in Next.js 13
 👉 Dynamic page routing in Next.js 13
 👉 Deployed the final build on Vercel

-+ So Much More!
+& So Much More!